vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 ## Customizing Categories and Types

-Basiclly, you would want 2 types of collection in your blog:
+Basically, you would want 2 types of collection in your blog:

 - Category: